inetprocess/sugarcli/README.md

 ```

-### Write definition to a file (Example with `metadata`)
+### Write definition to a file
-`sugarcli metadata:dump`
+`sugarcli {type}:dump`

-You can dump the current DB fields meta data contents into the definition file.
+You can dump the current DB fields_meta_data (or relationships) contents into the definition file.

-You can also use the `--add`, `--del`, `--update` flags to only add, delete or update fields.
+You can also use the `--add`, `--del`, `--update` flags to only add, delete or update fields (or relationships).

-The fields specified after the command line will allow you to act only on specific fields.
+The fields specified after the command line will allow you to act only on specific fields (or relationships).

 #### `metadata:dumptofile` Parameters
 ```bash